Anthro 102: Introduction to Anthropology

 Anthro 206: Language in Culture

-3 credits A study of language as it relates to human culture and the transmission of culture.
+A study of language as it relates to human culture and the transmission of culture.
 Genetic and typological variation in language; theories of linguistic universals and relativity.
 Consideration of social stratification, multidialectal and multilingual societies, selection of national languages.

 Note: This class was formerly known as Anthropology 274.